 4 Core Competency Courses, one each in:

 One course designated as filling a Quantitative Reasoning (Q) requirement, one that fills an Experimental Inquiry (E) requirement, and one that fills an Islamic Studies (X) requirement.
-These will be drawn from courses across the curriculum — in and out of the Core — as indicated in the forthcoming bulletin.
+These will be drawn from courses across the curriculum — in and out of the Core — as indicated in the bulletin.

 All Core courses develop students’ abilities to formulate precise questions and arrive at well-reasoned and effectively communicated conclusions about themselves and the world we share.